tektutor/onboarding-manila-nov-2019/Day13/CustomDockerImage/README.md

 In order to build this custom docker image, you must first install Docker in your Operating System.
-You may check the detailed installation instructions at the below URL
+In case you have not installed Docker already, you may check the detailed installation instructions at the below URL

 https://docs.docker.com/install/